 Ambarella Partners With Applied Intuition to Offer Scalable HIL Testing for CV3-AD Domain Controller SoCs

-/EIN News/ -- SANTA CLARA, Calif., and MOUNTAIN VIEW, Calif., Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Ambarella, Inc. (NASDAQ: AMBA), an edge AI semiconductor company, and Applied Intuition, a software solutions provider for autonomous vehicle (AV) development, today at CES 2023 announced a partnership to offer a joint ADAS and AV development solution based on Ambarella’s CV3-AD PCIe hardware-in-the-loop (HIL) card and Applied’s simulation software.
+SANTA CLARA, Calif., and MOUNTAIN VIEW, Calif., Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Ambarella, Inc. AMBA, an edge AI semiconductor company, and Applied Intuition, a software solutions provider for autonomous vehicle (AV) development, today at CES 2023 announced a partnership to offer a joint ADAS and AV development solution based on Ambarella's CV3-AD PCIe hardware-in-the-loop (HIL) card and Applied's simulation software.

 Testing with real electronic control units (ECUs) is often costly and time-consuming, requiring special HIL rigs and a dedicated lab.
 This delays software testing and slows down development cycles.